 Hey, I’m Matt.
-I'm currently working on something new.
-Previously, I built new products at Facebook NPE
+I'm currently building new stuff in web3 ✨.
+Previously, I built products at Facebook NPE

 .
 Our team focused on making the world more equitable—you can check out the website we built at linkstage.com